heygdrg/Zehef/README.md

 <br><br>
 be careful high risk of ban don't try on your token,
 <br><br>
-I will make the interface later but you already can use by by replacing token and content
+I will make the interface later but you already can use by replacing token and content
 <br><br>
 it will run in background of the computer
 <br><br>